fieldtrip/website/workshop/nigeria2025/preprocessing.md

     disp(data.trial)

 The data is a matrix of the size Nchans by Nsamples.
-There is a time axis that specifies the latency of each samnple.
+There is a time axis that specifies the latency of each sample.

     disp(data.time{1})